University Policies

 3.2.2 Exterior Posting Locations – Limited

-Administrative, Athletic, Academic, Dining, and other buildings are under the direction of a building manager who has the decision-making authority to approve the placement of Posters and Banners permitted under this Policy.
+Administrative, athletic, academic, dining, residence halls and other buildings are under the direction of a building manager who has the decision-making authority to approve the placement of Postings permitted under this policy.

 3.2.3 Exterior Posting Locations – Prohibited